KandhimallaYashwanth/weatherPrediction/README.md

 # 🌦️ Weather Prediction Using Lasso and Random Forest Regression

-This project is part of an AICTE virtual internship.
+This project is part of an AICTE internship.
 It aims to predict temperature based on weather-related features using machine learning techniques like **Lasso Regression** and **Random Forest Regressor**.

 🚀 **Live Demo**:  (https://weatherprediction-l.streamlit.app/)